Join the Product Giving Revolution

 Continue to inspire product giving in the UK and internationally, by innovating and delivering the best experience to our stakeholder groups – companies, charities and funders.

 We will continue to develop our thought-leadership, working with specialists to further our knowledge and understanding of the sector and demonstrate its far-reaching benefits and potential for growth.
 We will also support charities in our network to measure their impact.
 We've now launched our Impact Assessment Guide in conjunction with this commitment.

 Continue to advocate product giving through bold, cause-related awareness campaigns like Hygiene Poverty.
 We will work to move product giving up the agenda and position it as an easy-win for retailers and manufacturers to deliver on their corporate responsibility goals.
 We believe donating your product can be a most powerful demonstration of your corporate social responsibility values.

-We will support each manufacturer and retailer in the development of their product giving strategy with the release of the first ever Strategic and Operational Guide to Product Giving and a series of presentations/workshops that will commence in January 2018.
+We will continue to support each manufacturer and retailer in the development of their product giving strategy with the first ever Strategic and Operational Guide to Product Giving and a series of presentations/workshops.

 Identify and quantify the surplus generated by your business in order to understand its potential value to charities and wider society.

 Look carefully at the business case for product giving and your current surplus management policies with a view to developing a robust process to maximise any product donations.